 Participants might feel over-researched if they are continuously asked to take part in different research studies or if the research activity they agree to participate in is onerous or time-consuming.
 As part of the early work to select fieldwork areas we worked closely with the national organisation overseeing the BL programme to ensure that areas we approached were not already involved in other research activity.
-However, it is also made clear during discussions with BL partnerships about their involvement that the 'partnership' is only consenting to the BL area taking part in the research in general terms (e.g. permission for researchers to attend partnership meetings) and that it is up to individual partnership members and other potential participants within BL areas to consent to whether they wish to take part in the research or not as participants.
+However, it is also made clear during discussions with BL partnerships about their involvement that the 'partnership' is only consenting to the BL area taking part in the research in general terms (e.g. permission for researchers to attend partnership meetings) and that it is up to individual partnership members and other potential participants.
 We will remain vigilant to the potential for individuals feeling over researched or coerced.
 We will ensure that processes described in sections above are adhered to by project researchers including that individuals are reminded of their rights to withdraw or not take part in the first place.